Endocarditis in Children

 What are the signs and symptoms of endocarditis?

 - Swelling in the legs, feet, or ankles

 How is endocarditis diagnosed?

-Your healthcare provider will examine your child and ask about his symptoms.
-Tell him if your child has any medical conditions or takes any medicines.
+Your healthcare provider will examine your child and ask about his or her symptoms.
+Tell him or her if your child has any medical conditions or takes any medicines.
 Your child may need any of the following:

 - Blood and urine tests are used to check for infection.

-- An EKG records your child's heart rhythm and how fast his heart beats.
+- An EKG records your child's heart rhythm and how fast his or her heart beats.
 It is used to check for heart problems.

 - An echocardiogram is a type of ultrasound that checks for infection in your child's heart.
 Sound waves are used to show the structure and function of your child's heart.
 Your child may need a transthoracic or transesophageal echocardiogram.
 Ask your child's healthcare provider about these types of echocardiograms.

 How is endocarditis treated?

 Your child will need monitoring and treatment in the hospital.
 Medicine will be given to treat the infection.
 Medicine may be given to manage heart problems caused by endocarditis.
 These may include medicines to decrease stress on his or her heart or strengthen his or her heart.
 Surgery may be needed to repair or replace a damaged heart valve.
 Procedures may also be needed to remove an infected IV catheter or implanted device.